jameskelly33/milestone-project-1/README.md

     * The accordion is open at the first question and answer upon the page loading.
     * Each question and answer can be open or closed by clicking on the question text of the plus/minus sign on the right hand side.
     * The question text is in blue to maintain the colour theme of the site.
+    * Below the accordion is a contact email address for sute-users to use if they have any other additional questions.

 **Potential Future Features**

 * An embedded Example video lesson and video testimonials from students.